|Commissioned by||Lead Executing Agency|

 |German Federal Ministry for Economic Cooperation and Development (BMZ)||Ministry of Environment, Forest and Climate Change (MoEFCC)|

 |Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH||December 2017- December 2021|

 Human-wildlife conflict brings economic losses to the tune of millions of rupees to the rural communities in India every year.
 The increasing frequency and intensity of such cases and the emotional stigma attached, especially to cases of killing of humans and cattle, are making the communities less tolerant to wildlife.
-If their concerns are not addressed, it has the potential to undermine ongoing and future conservation efforts.
+If their concerns are not addressed, it has the potential to undermine ongoing and future biodiversity conservation efforts.

 © 2014 IGBP.
 All Rights Reserved.